tesk9/accessible-html/README.md

 This section includes roles for working with sets, grids, controls, and more.
 You're most likely to want the helpers for connecting elements to each other, by specifying that one `controls` another, or that a figure has `details` somewhere else.

+### Accessibility.Key

+When making widgets, you will need to add keyboard shortcuts to make keyboard navigation possible.

+For instance, `space` and on `enter` should activate a button,`space` should change a checkbox's state, `escape` should close a modal, and `up`, `down`, `left`, and `right` should navigate focus in a menu.

 ### Accessibility.Landmark

 You're likely to only want `search` from this section unless you're not using HTML5 elements.